Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 • Mortgage insurance: You can’t avoid paying for mortgage insurance with an FHA loan, even with a larger down payment.

 Homebuyers with mediocre credit or a minimal amount saved for a down payment may be good candidates for an FHA loan.
-First-time homebuyers may find an FHA loan offers their best chance to get their foot in the door of their own home.
+First-time homebuyers may find that an FHA loan is one of their only chances to get into the housing market.

 You can use an FHA loan to buy, build, improve, or refinance the home you plan to live in.
-Once you have an FHA loan and purchase your home, you make your monthly mortgage payment just as you would with a conventional loan.
+After purchasing a home with this loan, you make monthly mortgage payments just as you would with a conventional loan.

 Here are a couple of examples of how an FHA loan might work for some hypothetical homebuyers.